PrintersForAnts/Micron/R1_Beta/readme.md

 ## Change log ##

+### 10-17-2024
+* Added G2Z Cad and organized all the STLS (Z drives and skirts) G2Z uses same foot mounts from R1Z and skirt accent pieces
+* fixed Pinned XY joints hole sizes to now all be 3.2mm
+* Updated latest assembly to include [Anthead](https://github.com/PrintersForAnts/AntHead)

 ### 9-20-2024
 * increased tension travel on the front idlers by 5mm (from 3mm to 8mm) , minor changes to the front cover of the idler as well